skeetio/learngraphql-lessons/1-basics/9-executing-graphql-queries.md

 What we've learned is the very basic way to execute GraphQL queries. `graphql` npm module is isomorphic.
 So, you can use it in both client and the server.

-But when you are using it with a real app, there are some other high-level tools(or modules) you can use.
+When you are using it with a real app, you can get some help from high level modules which generates GraphQL schemas for you.
 Here are few of them:

 * [express-graphql](https://github.com/graphql/express-graphql) - This project allows to create a graphql server with [express](http://expressjs.com/).
 * [graffiti](https://github.com/RisingStack/graffiti) - This project allows you to use existing mongoose schema with GraphQL